-On May 7, 2021, the Company entered into an Amended and Restated Credit Agreement (the "2021 Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent and the other lenders parties thereto.
-The 2021 Credit Agreement provides for revolving credit borrowings up to a maximum principal amount of \$200.0 million, subject to a commitment increase of \$75.0 million.
-All outstanding amounts owed under the 2021 Credit Agreement become due and payable no later than the final maturity date of May 7, 2026.
-As of December 31, 2022 and 2021, there were no outstanding balances under the 2021 Credit Agreement.
-The Company incurred \$0.6 million of deferred finance fees as a result of the 2021 Credit Agreement during the twelve months ended December 31, 2021.
-The Company did not incur any additional deferred finance fees during the twelve months ended December 31, 2022.
+On March 29, 2023, the Company entered into a Second Amended and Restated Credit Agreement (the "2023 Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent and the other lenders parties thereto.
+The 2023 Credit Agreement provides for revolving credit borrowings up to a maximum principal amount of \$300.0 million, subject to a commitment increase of \$75.0 million.
+All outstanding amounts owed under the 2023 Credit Agreement become due and payable no later than the final maturity date of March 29, 2028.
+As of December 31, 2023, there was no outstanding balance under the 2023 Credit Agreement.
+The Company incurred \$0.8 million of additional deferred finance fees during the year ended December 31, 2023.

-The 2021 Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$10.0 million at any one time; outstanding letters of credit reduce the credit available for revolving credit borrowings.
-As of December 31, 2022, the Company had two outstanding letters of credit for \$0.2 million.
+The 2023 Credit Agreement also allows for the issuance of letters of credit in the aggregate amount of up to \$10.0 million at any one time.
+Outstanding letters of credit reduce the credit available for revolving credit borrowings.
+As of December 31, 2023, there were no outstanding letters of credit.
 Substantially all of the Company's assets are pledged to secure the credit facility.

-Borrowings under the 2021 Credit Agreement bear interest at the Company's option of the prime rate (7.50% on December 31, 2022) plus a margin ranging from 0.00% to 1.00% or one-month LIBOR (4.39% on December 31, 2022) plus a margin ranging from 1.00% to 2.00%.
+Borrowings under the 2023 Credit Agreement bear interest at the Company's option of the prime rate (8.50% on December 31, 2023) plus a margin ranging from 0.00% to 1.00% or one month Secured Overnight Financing Rate ("SOFR") (5.40% on December 31, 2023) plus a margin ranging from 1.00% to 2.00%.
 The Company incurs an annual commitment fee of 0.15% to 0.20% on the unused portion of the line of credit.
 The additional margin amount and annual commitment fee are dependent on the level of outstanding borrowings.
-As of December 31, 2022, the Company had \$199.8 million of unused borrowing capacity.
+As of December 31, 2023, the Company had \$300.0 million of unused borrowing capacity.

-At December 31, 2022, we were in compliance with all covenants under the 2021 Credit Agreement.
+At December 31, 2023, the Company was in compliance with all covenants under the 2023 Credit Agreement.